Asymptotics of generalized partial theta functions with a Dirichlet character: Introduction

 We also have the following result.

 \begin{theorem} Let $G_{1,\chi}(\theta,b,r)$ be defined in (\ref{sums-theta-1}) and let $\chi$ be a nonprincipal character.
-Then we have the following asymptotic expansions. \begin{enumerate} \item[(i)] Suppose that the conductor $f_\chi$ of $\chi$ is odd.
-For any nonnegative integer $N,$ we have
+Suppose that the conductor $f_\chi$ of $\chi$ is odd.
+If $0\leq b< r$, then for any nonnegative integer $N,$ we have the following asymptotic expansion